mbhall88/rasusa/paper/paper.md

 specifying the size of the subset.
 One method takes a genome size and the desired coverage, while the other takes a target number of bases (nucleotides).
 In the genome size and coverage option, we multiply the genome size by the coverage to obtain the target number of bases for the subset.
+As such, the resulting read file will have, on average, the amount of coverage requested.
 In addition, Rasusa allows setting a random seed to allow reproducible subsampling.
 Other features include user control over whether the output is compressed and specifying the compression algorithm and level.